erhaym/decrypt-chromium-passwords/README.md

 A keyring is a secure credential storage service provided by the operating system's desktop environment.
 It is a centralized, encrypted database that store secrets, passwords, keys and certificates and make them available to applications.

 On Linux Mint, which is the distribution I use, there's an app called Passwords and Keys (Seahorse) to inspect and manage the keyring.
-When opening it, we're met with a "Login" section, and in it is listed Chromium Safe Storage: this is exactly what we're looking for.
+When opening it, we're met with a "Login" section, and in it is listed `Chromium Safe Storage` / `Chrome Safe Storage`: this is exactly what we're looking for.
 When inspecting the item, we get a base64-encoded password.
 When V11 is used, this is the exact secret used by Chromium to encrypt the saved passwords.

 <img width="1212" height="430" alt="image" src="https://github.com/user-attachments/assets/55722352-a7bd-411e-b039-dca3b19c09a5" />